dotarj/Giddup/docs/command-model-components.md

 There are two types of state, state for an existing aggregate and initial state for a new aggregate.
 State for an existing aggregate contains the current values of the aggregate which are retrieved from the data store.
 Initial state for a new aggregate contains the default values for the aggregate.

+:heavy_check_mark: DO use immutable records.

+:heavy_check_mark: DO implement a common (aggregate specific) interface.

+:heavy_check_mark: DO place the interface and implementations in application core (domain).

+:heavy_check_mark: DO use descriptive names and the suffix `State`.

+For example, `PullRequestState` and `InitialPullRequestState`.

+:x: DO NOT add information which is not relevant for the command processor.

 See [IPullRequestState.cs](https://github.com/dotarj/Giddup/blob/master/src/Giddup.ApplicationCore/Domain/PullRequests/IPullRequestState.cs) for an example implementation.

 ## GraphQL mutations and mutation controllers

+> [!IMPORTANT]
+> An GraphQL mutation or mutation controller receives requests, translates the input to commands, processes the commands using an application service and returns a result to the client.

+:heavy_check_mark: DO add authorization attributes to GraphQL mutations and mutation controllers.

+:heavy_check_mark: DO place implementation in presentation.

+:x: DO NOT add business logic to GraphQL mutations and mutation controllers.

+See [PullRequestMutations.cs](https://github.com/dotarj/Giddup/blob/feature/documentation/src/Giddup.Presentation.Api/Mutations/PullRequestMutations.cs) for an example implementation.

 ## Application services

 > [!IMPORTANT]
 > An application service orchestrates the processing of commands in the system.
-An application service has one public method (`ProcessCommand`) and is named using the aggregate name and the suffix `Service`.
-Application service interfaces and implementations are defined in application core (application).

-Optimistic concurrency!
+Processing of commands in an application service involves the following steps:

 1. Retrieve the current aggregate state using the state provider.
 1. Process the command using the command processor.
 1. Depending on the outcome:
     1. When a concurrency conflict error is returned, retry the command processing.
-   1. When another error is returned, return the error.
+    1. When one or more other errors are returned, return the errors.
     1. When events are returned, process the events using the event processor.

+:heavy_check_mark: DO place the interface and implementation in application core (application).

+:heavy_check_mark: DO use a name using the aggregate name and the suffix `Service`.

+:heavy_check_mark: CONSIDER using optimistic concurrency to prevent data corruption.

+:x: DO NOT rely on external services, apart from the state provider, command processor and event processor.

+:x: AVOID the use of third-party libraries (for example, MediatR or AutoMapper).

+The use of third-party libraries in application core is often unnecessary.
+Deeply integrating third-party libraries in application core can lead to problems in the future when a third-party library is no longer maintained or otherwise incompatible with future versions the system.

 See [PullRequestService.cs](https://github.com/dotarj/Giddup/blob/master/src/Giddup.ApplicationCore/Application/PullRequests/PullRequestService.cs) for an example implementation.

 ## State providers

 > [!IMPORTANT]
 > A state providers sole purpose is to retrieve the current state of an aggregate from the data store.

+Depending on the architecture, retrieving the state from the data store could be one of these variations:

+- Read the aggregate events from the data store and replay all events to rehydrate aggregate (current state).
+- Read the current aggregate state from the data store.

+:heavy_check_mark: DO place the interface in application core (application) and the implementation in infrastructure.

-A state provider has one public method (`Provide`) and is named using the aggregate name and the suffix `StateProvider`.
-State provider interfaces are defined in application core (application) and implementations in infrastructure.
+:heavy_check_mark: DO use a name using the aggregate name and the suffix `StateProvider`.

+:heavy_check_mark: DO add a single public method `Provide`.

 See [PullRequestStateProvider.cs](https://github.com/dotarj/Giddup/blob/master/src/Giddup.Infrastructure/PullRequests/CommandModel/PullRequestStateProvider.cs) for an example implementation.

 ## Command processors

 > [!IMPORTANT]
 > A command processors sole purpose is to process all business rules using the given command and state.
-A command processor is static, has one public method (`Process`), does not rely on external services (apart from the delegates provided in commands) and is named using the aggregate name and the suffix `CommandProcessor`.
-Command processors are defined in application core (domain).

 Processing of a command can either result in errors or events.
 One or more errors if business rules prevent the change due to the current state of the aggregate, or zero or more events if business rules were successfully processed.
 When the current state of the aggregate equals the desired state of the aggregate (described by the command), processing of the command should be considered successful and zero events are returned (robustness principle).

+:heavy_check_mark: DO place the implementation in application core (domain).

+:heavy_check_mark: DO use a name using the aggregate name and the suffix `CommandProcessor`.

+:heavy_check_mark: DO add a single public method `Process`.

+:x: DO NOT add an interface to a command processor.

+Command processors only contain pure code which does not need to be mocked.

+:x: DO NOT rely on external services, apart from the delegates provided in commands.

+:x: DO NOT add authorization logic to command processors.

+Adding authorization logic to command processors leads to increased complexity and decreased reusability, since authorization is very specific per use case.
+For example, the `RemoveReviewerCommand` can be used through the API where the caller is either a user or an OAuth 2.0 client credentials client.
+User authorization is significantly different compared to OAuth 2.0 client credentials client.
+The `RemoveReviewerCommand` can even be called though, for example, a service bus when a user is removed from the system.
+In this case, there is no authorization.
+Authorization should be implemented on the edge, in presentation.

 See [PullRequestCommandProcessor.cs](https://github.com/dotarj/Giddup/blob/master/src/Giddup.ApplicationCore/Domain/PullRequests/PullRequestCommandProcessor.cs) for an example implementation.

-## Domain services

 ## Event processors

 > [!IMPORTANT]
 > An event processors sole purpose is to update the data store using the given events.
-An event processor has one public method (`Process`) and is named using the aggregate name and the suffix `EventProcessor`.
-Event processor interfaces are defined in application core (application) and implementations in infrastructure.

-Since all business rules have been processed by an command processor, an event processor can assume all events to be valid and update the data store accordingly.

-Depending on the architecture, updating the data store could be:
+Depending on the architecture, updating the data store could be one of these variations:

 - Write the events to the data store.
 Other systems monitor the data store for incoming events and update read models accordingly (projection).
 - Write the new state to the data store.
 - Write the events and the new state to the data store.

-During updating of the data store, an event processor prevents data corruption by using optimistic concurrency.
+During updating of the data store, an event processor can prevent data corruption by using optimistic concurrency.
 The version of the aggregate is checked while saving the events and/or the state to the data store.
 Depending on the architecture, the actual optimistic concurrency implementation can differ.

+:heavy_check_mark: DO place the interface in application core (application) the implementation in infrastructure.

+:heavy_check_mark: DO use a name using the aggregate name and the suffix `EventProcessor`.

+:heavy_check_mark: DO add a single public method `Process`.

+:heavy_check_mark: CONSIDER using optimistic concurrency to prevent data corruption.

+:x: DO NOT add business logic to event processors.

+Since all business rules have been processed by an command processor, an event processor can assume all events to be valid and update the data store accordingly.

 See [PullRequestEventProcessor.cs](https://github.com/dotarj/Giddup/blob/master/src/Giddup.Infrastructure/PullRequests/CommandModel/PullRequestEventProcessor.cs) for an example implementation.